HoiJean/djangoforbeginners-book/manuscript/ch4.md

 ## Tests
-Time for our tests.
-The best time to write tests is either before you've written any actual code (Test Driven Development) or right after when the new features are fresh in your mind.
-Write some tests, check that they work, and then feel confident that if you inadvertently break something down the road--and you will--the tests will catch it for you.

 Previously we were only testing static pages so we used [SimpleTestCase](https://docs.djangoproject.com/en/2.0/topics/testing/tools/#django.test.SimpleTestCase).
 But now that our homepage works with a database, we need to use [TestCase](https://docs.djangoproject.com/en/2.0/topics/testing/tools/#django.test.TestCase) which will let us create a "test" database we can check against.
 In other words, we don't need to run tests on our *actual* database but instead can make a separate test database, fill it with sample data, and then test against it.